-I know, I know….this is NOT a sexy post title!!!
-But if you ever plan a trip to Mexico, it just may save you and your digestive system some MAJOR grief.
-I’m in Cozumel as I write this, just getting over the dreaded Montezuma’s Revenge (also known as “Traveler’s Diarrhea.”)
-Like I said: NOT sexy.
-For four days, I couldn’t eat, and was basically curled up in the fetal position in bed, or near the toilet.
+I know….this is NOT a sexy post title!!
+But if you’re headed to Mexico, it may save your digestive system MAJOR grief, & help you avoid Montezuma’s Revenge.
+I’m in Cozumel as I write this, just getting over Montezuma’s (aka “Traveler’s Diarrhea.”)
+For four days, I was curled up in the fetal position, wanting to shoot myself!
 Forget swimming.
 Forget scuba diving.
-Forget dancing to sexy Latin music.
-The only time I left my room was to head down the street to the nearest Oxxo for bottled water.
+Forget eating.
+The only time I left my room was to visit the nearest Oxxo for bottled water.

 So, What is Montezuma’s Revenge?

-Montezuma’s Revenge = Also known as “Traveler’s Diarrhea,” Montezuma’s Revenge is diarrhea experienced by travelers, especially while traveling to Mexico or developing countries.
-It is often caused by a contaminated water supply, poor sewage systems, and/or poor food handling techniques.
-Because the tap water in Mexico is especially unsafe, if any of it has found its way near your food, or even to a food handler’s hands, you may fall victim to Montezuma’s Revenge, which means that toxins and bacteria have now found their way into your digestive tract.
+Montezuma’s Revenge = Diarrhea or sickness experienced by travelers, especially when visiting Mexico or developing countries.
+It’s often caused by a contaminated water supply, poor sewage systems, and/or poor food handling techniques.
+Because the tap water in Mexico is especially unsafe (particularly in towns like Sayulita), it’s important to travel prepared.

-I have a three-step plan for you to avoid getting Montezuma’s Revenge.
-Note: this is to PREVENT getting it in the first place.
-If you already have it, try Step #3 ~ charcoal pills.
-They will help pull out and remove the toxins.
-However, if you’re sick for more than a day or two, visit a local doctor.
+Three supplements will help you AVOID Montezuma’s Revenge.
+They are: 1) Probiotics, 2) Hydrochloric Acid (HCL), & 3) Activated Charcoal.
+Note: These supplements help to prevent Montezuma’s Revenge.
+If you already have it, try Step #3 ~ activated charcoal, to help pull out toxins.
+If you’re sick for more than a day or two, visit a local doctor.

 Step #1 – Strengthen Gut Health with Probiotics

-If probiotics aren’t already part of your daily routine, add them in one to two weeks prior to your trip.
+If probiotics aren’t part of your daily routine, add them in 1-2 weeks prior to your trip.
 Why?
-Two major reasons: 1) Up to 80% of your immune system lives in your gut/intestinal tract.
-Therefore, a healthy gut = a healthy immune system (especially important for travelers), and 2) For Montezuma’s Revenge specifically, since it’s attacking your intestine with bad bacteria ~ the probiotics will insure that you have plentiful good bacteria in there to fight back.
+Two major reasons: 1) Between 70-80% of your immune system lives in your gut.
+Thus, a healthy gut = a healthy immune system; & 2) With Montezuma’s Revenge, bad bacteria are attacking your intestines ~ probiotics insure that you have good bacteria in there to fight back.

-2) Jarrow Probiotics.
-If you don’t like powders, and prefer taking a pill, try Jarrow Probiotics ~ they have pills especially meant for travelers, meaning they don’t need to be refrigerated (most probiotics DO need to be refrigerated).
-Jarrow is an effective and reliable brand, and has numerous probiotic formulas.
-Highly recommended.
+If you don’t like powders, & prefer taking a pill, try Jarrow Probiotics ~ they have pills meant for travelers, that don’t require refrigeration (most do).
+Jarrow is a highly-effective brand, with much higher quality than drugstore probiotic brands.

-I learned this trick from my naturopath, and on her advice, brought HCL pills to Peru, Colombia, and Ecuador for a three-month trip.
-I ate food from roadside stands and raw fish (ceviche) throughout the trip, with ZERO problems.
+I learned of this supplement from my naturopath, & on her advice, brought HCL pills to Peru, Colombia, and Ecuador for a three-month trip.
+I ate food from roadside stands & raw fish (ceviche) throughout the trip, with ZERO problems.
 My American friend, on the other hand, came home with a two-week stomach bug after eating something questionable in Peru.

-What is HCL, and why do you need it?
-HCL is something you actually already have: hydrochloric acid and pepsin are the stomach acids responsible for digesting and breaking down your food.
-They also kill harmful bacteria and toxins ~ which is why they are so important for the traveler.
-HCL and pepsin are especially important for digesting protein (which requires a strongly acidic stomach environment).
-Without an acidic environment, food is not properly digested.
-This helps explain why HCL is SO important.
+What is HCL, & why do you need it?
+HCL is something you actually already have: hydrochloric acid & pepsin are the stomach acids responsible for digesting & breaking down your food.
+They also kill harmful bacteria & toxins ~ which is why they’re so crucial for the traveler.

 Step #3 – Bring Activated Charcoal to Rid Body of Toxins